raphaelalmeidamartins/playground-functions/README.md

   <h4>Notes</h4>
   <ul>
-    <li>To simplify, let's consider anything with a number in the begining as a drink <strong>and that the string will always be provided with the template "how many cups (in numbers) + type of drink".</strong></li>
+    <li>To simplify, let's consider anything with a number in the beginning as a drink <strong>and that the string will always be provided with the template "how many cups (in numbers) + type of drink".</strong></li>
-    <li>The number in the begining of each drink is a number from 1 to 9.</li>
+    <li>The number in the beginning of each drink is a number from 1 to 9.</li>
   </ul>
   <p><strong>Hint:</strong> search for something like <code>get all integers inside a string js</code>.</p>
   </li>